Aliases for GATM Gene

 External Ids for GATM Gene

 This gene encodes a mitochondrial enzyme that belongs to the amidinotransferase family.
 This enzyme is involved in creatine biosynthesis, whereby it catalyzes the transfer of a guanido group from L-arginine to glycine, resulting in guanidinoacetic acid, the immediate precursor of creatine.
-Mutations in this gene cause arginine:glycine amidinotransferase deficiency, an inborn error of creatine synthesis characterized by mental retardation, language impairment, and behavioral disorders. [provided by RefSeq, Jul 2008]
+Mutations in this gene cause arginine:glycine amidinotransferase deficiency, an inborn error of creatine synthesis characterized by cognitive disability, language impairment, and behavioral disorders. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GATM Gene

 GATM (Glycine Amidinotransferase) is a Protein Coding gene.
 Diseases associated with GATM include Cerebral Creatine Deficiency Syndrome 3 and L-Arginine:Glycine Amidinotransferase Deficiency.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Metabolism.
-GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amidines and glycine amidinotransferase activity.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amidines and glycine amidinotransferase activity.

 UniProtKB/Swiss-Prot for GATM Gene